JupiterOne/sdk/docs/development.md

 Schema validation will be then performed to ensure that entity fits the schema of the `_class` it was assigned.

-Some fields on the `source` object will used as default values for entity properties.
+Some fields on the `source` object are used as default values for entity properties.

 A `providerId` or `id` property on the `source` object will be used as the